sven-seyfert/sqlite-showcase/README.md

 - displays "todos" table content as console output and as array
 - displays "todos" in a pagination style
   - showcase for using LIMIT and OFFSET in SQLite
+- displays filtered todo entries of Charlie
+  - showcase for using JOIN and IS NULL in SQLite

 [^2]: The database schema example is based on a common TODO list structure.